 The Emerging School Business Leaders Scholarship is awarded annually to 18 school business professionals who have been in the profession for five years or less.
 Recipients earn a $2,000 scholarship to attend the Annual Meeting & Expo.
 Committed to supporting new school business officials and their professional development, ASBO International Strategic Partner U.S. Communities proudly sponsors the Emerging School Business Leaders Scholarship.

-What do they do and how do they do it?
-U.S. Communities program manager Jennifer Sulentic sums it up well.
-It is the leading national government purchasing cooperative that reduces the cost of goods and services by aggregating the purchasing power of public agencies across the entire country.
-By doing so, they can provide competitively priced procurement resources (contracts) and solutions to many different entities, including K–12 school districts.
+Senior Program Director Sharon Russell explains that U.S. Communities, the leading national government purchasing cooperative, reduces the cost of goods and services by aggregating the purchasing power of public agencies across the country.
+By doing so, the cooperative can provide competitively priced procurement resources (contracts) and solutions to many different entities, including K–12 school districts.